 Who Does Inpatient Drug Rehab Help?

-The Bluffs, a drug and alcohol rehab program located in eastern Ohio, offers professional detox for addictions that require it.
+Vertava Health of Ohio, a drug and alcohol inpatient rehab program located in eastern Ohio, offers professional detox for addictions that require it.
 Detox programs are effective for those suffering from addictions to alcohol, benzodiazepines, heroin and prescription opioids.
 During the detox program, medical staff can monitor progress, administer medications to alleviate uncomfortable symptoms and provide safety and support during the worst of withdrawal.
 One of the main goals of a detox program is to help prepare a person for further addiction treatment.

 Co-occurring disorders refer to when someone suffers from both a mental health disorder and a substance use disorder.
 Suffering from more than one disorder complicates treatment and requires an integrated or multidisciplinary approach.
-This means an effective inpatient rehab program is staffed with professionals trained in psychiatric evaluation and treatment.
-To be effective, the rehab program must address all mental health conditions, including addiction, at the same time.
-Common mental health conditions that frequently co-occur with substance abuse include:
+This means an effective inpatient drug rehab is staffed with professionals trained in psychiatric evaluation and treatment to address all mental health conditions, including addiction, at the same time.
+Common mental health conditions that frequently co-occur with substance use include:

 Co-occurring disorders are sometimes called dual diagnosis.
 Although it may complicate treatment, people can get better with comprehensive and integrated care.
-The Bluffs Rehab program is uniquely designed to simultaneously address both mental health conditions and addiction.
+Vertava Health of Ohio offers dual diagnosis treatment to simultaneously address both mental health conditions and addiction.

-The Bluffs: An Ohio Inpatient Drug And Alcohol Rehab Program
+Vertava Health of Ohio: Inpatient Drug And Alcohol Recovery Program

-Rooted in evidence-based treatment options, The Bluffs treatment team consists of masters-level social workers (MSWs), licensed professional counselors (LPCs), licensed chemical dependency counselors (LCDCs) and psychiatrists.
-With a qualified medical staff with years of experience, The Bluffs is uniquely adept at treating co-occurring disorders and other mental health issues.
+Rooted in evidence-based treatment options, Vertava Health of Ohio treatment team consists of masters-level social workers (MSWs), licensed professional counselors (LPCs), licensed chemical dependency counselors (LCDCs) and psychiatrists.

-Because of its location, The Bluffs offers outdoor activities to promote healthy lifestyles.
-Activities include volleyball, hiking, boating and shuffleboard, as well as an indoor and outdoor pool.
-Besides leisure activities, The Bluffs also incorporates a variety of evidence-based treatments and therapies, including:
+Because of its location, our Ohio residential treatment center offers outdoor activities to promote healthy lifestyles.
+Activities include volleyball, hiking, boating, and shuffleboard, as well as an indoor and outdoor pool.
+Besides leisure activities, Vertava Health of Ohio also incorporates a variety of evidence-based treatments and therapies, including:

 - A Balanced Life in Recovery curriculum

-As an Addiction Campuses facility, The Bluffs provides low-cost aftercare support to improve the likelihood of long-lasting recovery.
-With a peaceful setting and breathtaking views, evidence-based treatment and a qualified staff, The Bluffs Rehab is an ideal place to learn how to believe in yourself and truly achieve a balanced life worth living.
+Vertava Health of Ohio provides low-cost aftercare support to improve the likelihood of long-lasting recovery.
+With a peaceful setting and breathtaking views, evidence-based treatment, and qualified staff, Vertava Health of Ohio Rehab is an ideal place to learn how to believe in yourself and truly achieve a balanced life worth living.